 by Karen L. Simon, PC Tech Associates

-If you had to evacuate your home or office at the drop of hat, where would you go?
-How would you communicate with your family?
+If you had to evacuate your office at the drop of a hat, where would you go?
+How would you communicate with your family.
 What would you take with you?
 What items are the bare essentials?
 Where are they?
-How you answer these questions determines whether you and your family are prepared for disaster or emergency situations.
+How you answer this questions determines how and you and your family are prepared for disaster and emergency situations.

-An emergency situation could be anything from a major car accident or a house fire to a statewide, natural disaster.
-Living in Hawaii in any disaster, puts us at a disadvantage due to the fact that we are in the middle of the Pacific and the closest aide may have to travel thousands of miles to reach us.
+An emergency situation could be anything from a major car accident or a housefire to a statewide natural disaster.
+Living in Hawaii in any disaster, puts us at a disadvantage due to the the fact that we are in the middle of the Pacific and the closest aide may have to travel thousands of miles to reach us.

-Being “prepared for anything” means having copies of paperwork such as vital records, identification and copies of important computer information readily available and, perhaps, stored at a distant location.
+Being "prepared for anything" means having copies of paperwork such vital records, identification and copies of important computer information readily available and perhaps, stored at a distant location.
 It also means having an emergency supplies kit and a family contact and communications list.
 It means having a plan.

 Join the nation this month, take steps to prepare yourself and your family.
-If you need help professional organizers can help you to organize documents and vital records, assemble a disaster kit and assist with developing your emergency plan… Find a Professional Organizer.
+If you need help, professional organizers can help you to organize documents and vital records, assemble a disaster kit and assist with developing your emergency plan.